Auto Insurance

 Adding a secondary driver to your policy will increase your insurance premiums based on the type of driver they are.
 The cost may be influenced by factors like age, gender, history of driving and any claims, tickets or fines they have.

-Nonetheless, being added as a secondary driver will safeguard them, and paints a clear picture about the level of risk tied to your policy to your insurer.
+Nonetheless, having any regular borrowers of your car added as a secondary driver will also keep them insured, and can show a clearer picture about the level of risk tied to your policy to your insurer.

 If they use your vehicle for deliveries